The Parkway Forever program is our largest program that strives to preserve and maintain the many Parkway attractions.

 The National Park Service (NPS) Junior Ranger program brings children ages 5 – 12 outdoors, replacing TV, computer, and mobile devices with trees, trails and nature studies.
-Junior Ranger handbooks, maps, and activity sheets are available thru the NPS website or picked up at any NPS park visitor center.
+Junior Ranger handbooks, maps, and activity sheets are available through the NPS website or picked up at any NPS park visitor center.

 FRIENDS supports a variety of free traditional music concerts during the Summer and Fall along the Parkway:

 • Humpback Rocks concerts at Humpback Rocks Farm, VA

 • Roanoke Mountain Picnic Area MP 120.4 in Roanoke, VA

 • Peaks of Otter concert series starting in 2019 at Peaks of Otter Lodge

 FRIENDS supports interpretative rangers by providing them with props and materials for demonstrations at cultural farm and gardens along the Parkway.
 We try to meet the needs of interpretative rangers so they can meet the needs of visitors.